 Cover-subsidence sinkholes tend to develop gradually where the covering sediments are permeable and contain sand.
 Not really your typical sinkhole, this type is not common, and can often go undetected for long periods of time – which is pretty much the only thing that can make them dangerous.

-So how common are sinkholes really?
+So how common are sinkholes, really?

-So there’s no need to worry if you don’t live in one of these areas.
-If you do, however, look for certain tells, such as sagging trees or fence posts, doors or windows that won’t close properly, and rainwater collecting in unusual spots.
-If you’re very very worried, then you should consult with a professional geologist or geotechnical engineering firm which can explain the situation, and if indeed there is such a possibility, they can even inject a specific concoction to fill up the cracks and strengthen the foundation.
+To some extent, you can also look for certain tells, such as sagging trees or fence posts, doors or windows that won’t close properly, and rainwater collecting in unusual spots.
+If you’re worried, then you should always consult a professional geologist or geotechnical engineering firm that can explain the situation.
+If indeed there is a possibility of a sinkhole near your home, they can even inject a specific concoction to fill up the cracks and strengthen the foundation.

 Recent research on sinkholes